MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlutf8tounicoden.md

 The Unicode output string is null-terminated only if the UTF-8 input string is null-terminated.

 The routine returns STATUS_BUFFER_TOO_SMALL if the <i>UnicodeStringMaxByteCount</i> parameter specifies a buffer size that is too small to contain the entire output string.
-In this case, the routine writes as many Unicode characters as will fit in the buffer, and the *<i>UnicodeStringActualByteCount</i> value specifies the number of valid bytes that the routine has written to the buffer.
+In this case, the routine writes as many Unicode characters as will fit in the buffer, and the **UnicodeStringActualByteCount* value specifies the number of valid bytes that the routine has written to the buffer.
 The partial string that is contained in the output buffer might not include a terminating null character.

 You can make an initial call to <b>RtlUTF8ToUnicodeN</b> to obtain the required output buffer size, and then call <b>RtlUTF8ToUnicodeN</b> again to obtain the Unicode output string.
-In the initial call, set <i>UnicodeStringDestination</i> = <b>NULL</b> and <i>UnicodeStringMaxByteCount</i> = 0, and the routine will write the required buffer size to *<i>UnicodeStringActualByteCount</i>.
+In the initial call, set <i>UnicodeStringDestination</i> = <b>NULL</b> and <i>UnicodeStringMaxByteCount</i> = 0, and the routine will write the required buffer size to **UnicodeStringActualByteCount*.
 Next, allocate a buffer of the required size and call <b>RtlUTF8ToUnicodeN</b> a second time to obtain the Unicode output string.

 <b>RtlUTF8ToUnicodeN</b> supports Unicode surrogate pairs.
 However, a surrogate leading word value that is not followed by a trailing word value, or a trailing word value that is not preceded by a leading word value, is not recognized as a valid character and is replaced by the Unicode replacement character, U+FFFD.